renumalhotra/2021-Pluto-Neptune-Resonant-Dynamics-Visualized-in-4D/README.txt

 - Examples : this subdirectory contains example plots and animations for the Pluto-Neptune system and a Near MMR system visualized in (x,y) (y,z) (x,z) and (x,y,z) in the rotating frame of Neptune.
 These examples help to both highlight the dynamical features of the Pluto-Neptune system and to differentiate between actual and near MMR systems.

+Reference:
-Reference: Zaveri and Malhotra (2021), Visualizing Pluto's Orbit in 4D, 52nd Annual meeting of the AAS-DDA, Poster #107-02
+Zaveri and Malhotra (2021), Visualizing Pluto's Orbit in 4D, 52nd Annual meeting of the AAS-DDA, Poster #107-02 Nihaal Zaveri and Renu Malhotra (2021), Res.
+Notes AAS 5 235